schrammc/delta/README.md

 This cabal package also ships an executable called ```delta-cli``` that currently watches a directory that you give as an argument
-{% highlight    %}

     delta-cli /path/to/my/directory
-{% endhighlight %}

 outputs:
-{% highlight    %}

     new:     /path/to/my/directory/file
     changed: /path/to/my/directory/file
     new:     /path/to/my/directory/file2
     del:     /path/to/my/directory/file
-{% endhighlight %}